zukaman/rl-swarm-v3/README.md

 Each swarm performs RL reasoning as a group, with a gossiping system (using [Hivemind](https://github.com/learning-at-home/hivemind)) for collaborative improvement between models.

-Swarm is fully open and permissionless, meaning you can run it on a basic consumer laptop at home or on a powerful GPU in the cloud.
+RL Swarm is fully open and permissionless, meaning you can run it on a basic consumer laptop at home or on a powerful GPU in the cloud.

 Note that this code is experimental - particularly on arm64 architectures.